unclecaptain5426/legacy-windows-chrome-compat/readme.md

 https://github.com/ttalvitie/browservice

-If you want the modern web for older Chromium browsers
+If you want the modern web for older Chromium browsers (Ideal for Windows 2000 Beta 3 Build 1964 and later with using Google Chrome).

 # DISCLAIMER